drjasonybarra/drjasonybarra.github.io/about.md

 permalink: /about/
 ---

-I teach physics at Davidson College
+I teach physics at [Davidson College](https://www.davidson.edu/academic-departments/physics)

 I am passionate about helping my students learn and gain the skills for success.

 My research interests include galactic star formation, physics education research and the history of astronomy.

-I am a poet who has been published in Sensations Magazine, [Vox Poetica](http://voxpoetica.com/), and the anthology We are Residents Here.
+I am a poet who has been published in *Sensations Magazine*, [*Vox Poetica*](http://voxpoetica.com/), and the anthology *We are Residents Here*.

 I enjoy hiking and camping in the mountains.